JoshBot-Debug/bbc-news/README.md

 # BBC NEWS

-This node CLI package fetches BBC news
+This node CLI package fetches BBC news.
+I will keep making improvements, this project is mostly meant to quickly check headlines.

 ## Installation